laccore/feldman/doc/manual.markdown

 Feldman User's Guide
 --------------------
-*February 14, 2018*
+*April 27, 2018*
-*version 0.0.3*
+*version 1.0.1*

 ### Introduction

-Feldman is a software utility developed by LacCore/CSDCO to simplify the process of aligning and splicing core sections, and exporting measurement data based on a splice.
+Feldman is a software utility developed by [LacCore/CSDCO](https://csdco.umn.edu) to aid in the process of aligning and splicing core sections from multiple holes, and exporting measurement data based on a splice.

+Feldman is written in Python, and owes much of its functionality to the wonderful [pandas](https://pandas.pydata.org) data analysis library.
+Feldman source code is available on [GitHub](https://github.com/laccore/feldman).

 ### Main Window
 ![](images/mainwindow.png)